medeiros/backup-rsync/README.md

 # backup-rsync

-Solution to backup of my personal files.
+Solution to backup of my personal files (Archlinux distro).

 The script call is commonly added on `cron`.